Neoteroi/BlackSheep-Docs/docs/mounting.md

 from `app_a`.
 A GET request to the route "/" instead is replied with the text "Hello, from Application B".

-> Try to create a file `server.py` like in the example above, and run the
+!!! info
-> applications using `uvicorn`, to verify how they work in practice.
+    Try to create a file `server.py` like in the example above, and run the applications using `uvicorn`, to verify how they work in practice.

 ## Side effects of mounting
 Even though mounting can enable interesting scenarios, it comes at a price.